 Technology Solutions company Kawayuii Holdings Ltd., has successfully used its AiBank.JP platform to develop possibly the world’s very first noseprint smartphone-based for cows.
-At least the very first one that is AI-powered for specific optimization uses.
+At least the very first one is AI-powered for specific optimization uses.

 What for you ask?
 To identify each bovine citizen of someone’s farm, of course!